opensfcc/sfcc_developers_core/README.md

 > Our `rvw_dev_console` cartridge will allow anyone with access to your sandbox to be able to run code.

-I you wish to lock down your sandbox, SFCC already provides a solution to protect it.
+If you wish to lock down your sandbox, SFCC already provides a solution to protect it.

 1. Head over to `Administration > Sites > Manage Sites`
 2. Select your Site Name under `Storefront Sites`